4GeeksAcademy/react-tutorial-exercises/exercises/01.2-hello-jsx/README.md

 ReactDOM.render(output,             document.querySelector('#myDiv'));
 ```

-The resulting website HTML document will look like this be:
+The resulting website HTML document will look like this:
 ```html
 <div id="myDiv">
     <span>James is 12 years old</span>
 </div>
 ```

-Basically, we are now able too mix HTML and JS in the same file without having to concatenate and use strings.

-#### :smiley: Amazing! :angry: right?
+Basically, we are now able too mix HTML and JS in the same file without having to concatenate and use strings. :smiley: Amazing! :angry: right?

 ## :speech_balloon: Instructions